Wylarel/RaspberryPiDiscordBot/README.md

 [Simple Guide to the Raspberry Pi GPIO Header](https://www.raspberrypi-spy.co.uk/2012/06/simple-guide-to-the-rpi-gpio-header-and-pins/)
 - `action` is either `get`, `set` or `toggle`.
 - `mode` is needed if the action is `get` or `set`.
 It can be true `(1 / one / true / on)` or false `(0 / zero / false / off)`.

+## Notes
+*Usually, when I publish an open-source bot, I provide an instance of the bot that you can invite on your server.
+I do have a bot running this script on my raspberry, but I'm not going to make it public, simply because my raspberry is connected to essential items in my house.
+And even if you don't have any malicious intent, I don't want my bedroom lamp to be turned on at 3 in the morning just because we're not in the same timezone :wink: That said, you can still [join my server](https://discord.gg/7qvmeh2) to use a limited private demo.*

 ## [MIT License](https://wylarel.com/mit/)
 ```